On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

 \prob{Multicolored Clique (MCC)}{An undirected graph~$G$, an integer~$k$, and a $k$-partition~$(V_1 ,\dots, V_k)$ of~$G$ such that~$V_i$ (called a \emph{color class}) is an independent set in~$G$ for each~$i\in [1,k]$.}{Is there a clique of size~$k$ in~$G$?}

-The vertices~$V$ of the MCC instance~$I$ become a subset of vertices of the constructed temporal graph~$\mg$, which additionally contains two dedicated vertices~$\alpha$ and~$\omega$ and additional gadgets vertices to ensure temporal reachability between specific vertex pairs of~$V$.
+The vertices~$V$ of the MCC instance~$I$ become a subset of vertices of the constructed temporal graph~$\mg$, which additionally contains two dedicated vertices~$\alpha$ and~$\omega$ and additional gadget vertices to ensure temporal reachability between specific vertex pairs of~$V$.

 In each reduction, we show that the two vertices~$\alpha$ and~$\omega$ are part of every set of vertices~$S$ that induce a nontrivial \TC subgraph.
 This then implies that~$\mg[S]$ (the subgraph of $\G$ induced by $S$) has to contain a temporal path from~$\alpha$ to~$\omega$.
 We also establish a selection mechanism that, based on the existence of such a temporal path, ensures that~$S$ contains at least one vertex of each of the color classes~$V_i$ of the MCC instance~$I$.
 By an additional validation mechanism, we guarantee that vertices of different color classes can be part of the same \TC subgraph only if they are adjacent in the MCC instance.
-This validation mechanism is achieved by introducing additional vertices~$\Vconn$.
-The main difficulty now is that adjacent vertices from the MCC instance must reach all vertices of the connector gadget~$\Vconn$ associated with them and conversely, these vertices of the connector gadget must reach the respective vertices of the MCC instance.
-However, this must be done in a way that avoids that the two clique vertices plus their associated vertices of the connector gadget already form a closed tcc.
+This validation mechanism is achieved by introducing additional vertices~$\Vconn$ (two for each original vertex).
+The main difficulty now is that adjacent vertices~$x$ and~$y$ from the MCC instance must reach all vertices of the connector gadget~$\Vconn$ associated with them and conversely, these vertices of the connector gadget must reach~$x$ and~$y$ (and each other).
+However, this must be done in a way that avoids that the vertices~$x$ and~$y$ plus their associated vertices of the connector gadget already form a \TC subgraph.
 This construction guarantees that a nontrivial \TC subgraph in \G implies the existence of a clique of size~$k$ in~$I$.